junxit/us-congress-bills-116/bill.md

   - **(1)** *In general* Subpart A of part III of subchapter A of chapter 61 of the Internal Revenue Code of 1986, as amended by section 2, is further amended by inserting after section 6039K the following new section:
     > ## § 6039L.
 Product samples of applicable manufacturers
     >
-    > Each applicable manufacturer (within the meaning of section 1128G(a)(3) of the Social Security Act) shall file a return (as such time and in such form and manner as the Secretary may provide) showing for each year to which such section applies—
+    > Each applicable manufacturer (within the meaning of section 1128G(a)(3) of the Social Security Act) shall file a return (at such time and in such form and manner as the Secretary may provide) showing for such year to which such section applies—
     >
     > - **(1)** the amount described in section 1128G(a)(3)(A)(ii) of such Act with respect to such year, and
     > - **(2)** the portion of such amount for which a deduction was claimed under section 162.